 Alcohol is known to be dehydrating, so avoid hair care products with alcohol in them.
 Pay attention to the products you’re buying and what they have in them.
 Opt for more natural hair care products to ensure you expose your hair to fewer chemicals that can be drying and damaging over the long run.

 Heat, from any source, is bad for your hair.
-All the heat attached to heat styling can be damaging your hair and robbing it of its precious moisture.
+All the heat attached to heat styling can damage your hair and rob it of its precious moisture.